ajv-validator/ajv/README.md

 ## Asynchronous compilation

-Starting from  version 1.3 ajv supports asynchronous compilation when remote references are loaded using supplied function.
+During asynchronous compilation remote references are loaded using supplied function.
 See `compileAsync` method and `loadSchema` option.

 Example: